Commercial Affairs Manager, Irish Pharmaceutical Healthcare Association (IPHA)

 The 2016 measles outbreak in Ireland provides a good example of the impact a disease – which could have been prevented by vaccination – can have on a health system.

-Successful immunisation programmes can help free up healthcare resources, which can then be focused on other areas within the health system.
+Successful immunisations can help free up healthcare resources, which can then be focused on other areas within the health system.
 “Without vaccination, there would be significant additional cost and strain on healthcare systems worldwide,” Hough adds.

 WHO information on the global impact and advantages of vaccines